saffre-rumma/www/stories/about.rst

-.. title: About us
+.. title: About Rumma & Ko Ltd

 **Rumma and Ko** is a limited private share company (osaühing) under Estonian law.
+Owners are the Belgian software developer Luc Saffre and his wife Ly Rumma.
 National registry number `10501849
 <http://www.teatmik.ee/et/info/10501849>`_

 **We do** development, maintenance and end-user support of `free